mrwiora/pki-tutorial/docs/simple/index.rst

         -keyout certs/simple.org.key \
         -nodes

+Next we create the private key and CSR for a TLS-server certificate using a different :doc:`request configuration file <tls-server.conf>`.
 When prompted enter these DN components:
 DC=org, DC=simple, O=Simple Inc, CN=www.simple.org.
 Note that the subjectAltName must be specified as environment variable.
+Note also that server keys typically have no passphrase.

 Create server certificate
 -------------------------------